 It is silly to use the individual’s usual behaviour to argue that group stereotypes are not accurate.
 The stereotypes are only applicable to the individual when the individual decides to make them applicable by adopting a social identity.
 This is not 100% of the time.
 For most people, a social identity only matters when a different social group is encountered or a one-off event occurs.

-The same kind of strawman stereotyping has become a staple of the government funded film industry.
+The use of derogatory stereotypes is also a feature of Australian movies.
 A very notable example of such stereotyping was The Adventures of Priscilla, Queen of the Desert (1994).
 Directed by Stephan Elliot, Priscilla was created as a homosexual "correction" to Paul Hogan's Crocodile Dundee (1986).
-It followed the story of gays bringing some sophistication to the backwater that they believe is outback Australia.
+It followed the story of gays bringing some sophistication to the outback Australia, which was stereotyped as being home to racist, vulgar and intolerant people.
 In one scene, Elliot showed outback men watching a Filipino woman shoot ping pong balls out of her vagina.
 The scene aimed to build a stereotype that outback men were uncultured, racist, lewd and intolerant and that Asian women were crude sluts.
 The stereotype proved contagious and many film critics had trouble differentiating fact from stereotypical fiction.
 One of these film critics was Paul Byrnes, who wrote of the movie as if it were reality:

 Media campaigns by Australia's academics have also shown a strong manipulation of ugly Australian stereotypes in order to achieve a political objective.
 One such campaign was run by Dr Tanja Dreher, the University Technology Sydney Shopfront Research Manager.
 Dr Dreher actively went searching for examples of the fair-go stereotype being inaccurate so that she could then publicly deconstruct it, and replace it with negative stereotypes regarding Australian intolerance and ignorance.
-Dreher's evidence to support her stereotype was that in the two months after September 11 terrorist attacks, 248 reports were made to the Community Relations Commission for a multicultural NSW (CRC), which had set up a telephone hotline to receive calls relating to perceived racial discrimination.
+Dreher's evidence to support her stereotype was that in the two months after September 11 terrorist attacks, 248 reports were made to the Community Relations Commission for a Multicultural NSW (CRC).
+This was a telephone hotline to receive calls relating to perceived racial discrimination.
 According to Dreher, most of the reports were made by Muslims.
 Subsequently, Dreher released a press-release that concluded:

 To put things in perspective, at the time there were 340 000 Muslims in Australia.
 For Dreher, evidence that 1 in every 1500 Muslims in Australia felt they had been discriminated against was a sufficient figure for her to construct a stereotype that Australia had become an intolerant and ignorant nation.